HaggardDan/rabbitmq/README.md

-# rabbitmq
+# Stream Enable RabbitMQ

-Rabbitmq docker build
+A Stream enabled rabbitmq build for use in CI/CD environments